16-23 April 1817: Endymion, On the Sea,

 May).
 This

-comes and goes during his adult life, but it is more a dispositional or character
+comes and goes during his adult life, but it is likely more a dispositional or character

-easily, though overall his determination and pacing is admirable.
-Using his own guiding
+this point come easily, though overall his determination and pacing is admirable.

-of reference for his project, he does indeed manage to take one bare circumstance
+own guiding terms of reference for his project, he does indeed manage to take one

-with poetry—4,050 lines, to be exact.
-But no one said it had to be great poetry, least
+circumstance and fill it with poetry—4,050 lines, to be exact.
+But no one said it

 In the end, then, Keats comes to hold an ambivalent attitude toward his long, pastoral